-- Increase the motor fuel excise tax by 5 cents per gallon - Increase the debt service surcharge by 4 cents over 3 years - To keep up with inflation, fuel tax would need to be indexed - Increase the motor vehicle registration tax by: - o Increasing the rate from 1.25% to 1.375% - Slowing the depreciation schedule - Increasing the base fee from \$10 to \$45 - Increase the metropolitan area sales tax for transit by 1⁄4 cent - Increase the motor vehicle sales tax rate to 6.875% and increase the MVST for Suburban Transit from 4.3% to 5%. - Increase the annual electric vehicle fee to \$150 - Increase the general fund appropriation for Metropolitan Area Transit by \$30 in the FY2022-2023 biennium; increase the general fund appropriation for Greater Minnesota Transit by \$20 million in the FY2022-23 biennium and provide \$4 million in general fund dollars for Suburban Transit in the FY2022-23 biennium.
+- Increase the motor fuel excise tax of 25 cents per gallon by 5 cents per gallon.
+The US average for state taxes and fees on gasoline is 36.38 cents per gallon. - Increase the debt service surcharge by 4 cents over 3 years to allow for additional trunk highway bond authorizations. - Increase the motor vehicle registration tax by: - Increasing the rate from 1.25% to 1.375% - Slowing the depreciation schedule - Increasing the base fee from \$10 to \$45 - Increase the metropolitan area sales tax for transit by 1/4 cent - Increase the motor vehicle sales tax rate from 6.5% to 6.875% and increase the MVST for Suburban Transit from 4.3% to 5%. - Increase the annual electric vehicle fee from \$75 to \$150 - Implement a fee on Transportation Network Companies with revenue dedicated to transit systems